WJDevLab/AnjeonMo/README.md

 AnjeonMo is a project designed to promote safer use of shared electric scooters by detecting unsafe behaviors such as **riding with two or more people** and **riding without a helmet**.
 It also allows parents or guardians to check their children's riding status and safety records.

+The name **“AnjeonMo (안전母)”** has two meanings.
+In Korean, **“안전모 (anjeonmo)” means “safety helmet,”** representing the project's goal of physically protecting users from accidents.
+At the same time, the character **“母 (mo)” means “mother,”** representing the idea of protecting users with the same care and concern that a mother has for her child.

+In other words, the name combines the idea of a **safety helmet that protects the rider** with the **protective care of a mother watching over her child**.

 When planning this project, we focused on **solving a real-world problem** rather than simply creating new features.

 We selected shared electric scooter accidents as the main problem and created fictional personas to define the problem and target users more clearly.